uber-archive/plato-research-dialogue-system/README.md

 # Acknowledgements

-Special thanks to Yi-Chia Wang, Mahdi Namazifar, Chandra Khatri, Piero Molino, Michael Pearce, and Gokhan Tur for their contributions and support, and to [studio FF3300](http://ff3300.com/) for allowing us to use the Messapia font.
+Special thanks to Yi-Chia Wang, Mahdi Namazifar, Chandra Khatri, Piero Molino, Michael Pearce, Zack Kaden, and Gokhan Tur for their contributions and support, and to [studio FF3300](http://ff3300.com/) for allowing us to use the Messapia font.

 # Conclusion